A friend sent me a sentence that popped out at her from the first paragraph of a report:

 Why do people make such errors?
 Lack of awareness?
 Failure to proofread?
 Please share your view.

-PS: Learn about our upcoming classes, including Proofreading Like a Pro.
+PS: Learn about our online, self-study courses including Proofreading Like a Pro.